PyTweet/PyTweet/docs/api.rst

 Twitter Models
 ---------------------

-These following object are not meant to be create as an instance rather its for knowledge of what you can do with them.
+These following objects are not meant to be create as an instance rather its for knowledge of what you can do with them.

 User